 - Milk replacer.
 You’ll find many different types of milk replacer on the market, including medicated and non-medicated options.
 Your chosen milk replacer should come with clear instructions on how much to feed your calf.
 Make sure to follow these instructions as the amount of milk replacer to use per feeding may vary from brand to brand.

-It’s incredibly important to keep your tools clean, sanitised and dry when you’re not using them.
-Bacteria love the sugar content and temperature of milk and milk replacer and so will grow quickly on dirty containers, nipples, mixing buckets and other equipment.
-Always clean and sanitise your bottle-feeding tools immediately after use to keep your calf healthy and stop the spread of bacteria to the rest of your herd.
+It’s incredibly important to keep your tools clean, sanitized, and dry when you’re not using them.
+Bacteria love the sugar content and temperature of milk and milk replacer and so will grow quickly on dirty containers, nipples, mixing buckets, and other equipment.
+Always clean and sanitize your bottle-feeding tools immediately after use to keep your calf healthy and stop the spread of bacteria to the rest of your herd.

 How to Bottle-Feed a Calf in 8 Simple Steps